Skip to main content

 Kubernetes Controller

-The Kubernetes controller monitors resource utilisation, using predefined metrics such as memory usage, to scale the number of EC2 instances as needed.
-Additionally, it orchestrates the deployment of these instances according to the specifications provided in the manifests of the deployment, ensuring they are configured with the necessary dependencies, replicas, and networking components.
+The Kubernetes controller monitors resource utilisation, using predefined metrics such as memory usage, to scale the number of pod as needed.
+Additionally, it orchestrates the deployment of these pods according to the specifications provided in the manifests of the deployment, ensuring they are configured with the necessary dependencies, replicas, and networking components.
 This orchestration includes:

-• Provisioning of EC2 instances: Automated creation and configuration of EC2 instances as according to the AMI specifications.
+Automated creation and configuration of Confidential Pods as according to the AMI specifications.

 Dashboard